Normio/Homelab/Proxmox/Thunderbolt/README.md

 # Thunderbolt networking

+## Notes

+These configs are verified to work for Minisforum MS-01 units.

 ## Overview

 The mesh network is being set up using Thunderbolt technology to interconnect three MS-01 nodes.
 This document outlines the necessary steps to configure a basic mesh network using Thunderbolt interfaces.
 The goal is to create a redundant and high-speed interconnection between nodes, enhancing both performance and reliability.